HASwitchPlate/openHASP-docs/docs/integrations/examples/example-dashui.md

 To add an openHASP plate to your installation with the Dash UI sample configuration:

-- in the plate's web UI select for `UI Theme` the `Material Light` theme, and choose a purple color in the `Hue` color bar and reboot,
+- in the plate's web UI select `Material Light` UI theme, and choose a purple color in the Hue color bar and reboot,
 - upload a `pages.jsonl` file with the folowing content to your plate and reboot:

 ```json